RuneDK93/partition-matroid/README.md

 # partition-matroid
 A Sage based class for creating partition matroids with tuneable capacities.

+Sage contains examples of creating partition matroids with capacity 1 for each partition.
+I have created this modified class to allow tuneable capacities.

+The partitions and capicity for each partition can be specified when creating the matroid.

 ## Partition Matroids

 A matroid is defined by: